mynodebtc/mynode_docs/docs/bitcoin/ibd.md

 ## Overview

 Syncronizing the full Bitcoin blockchain can take a long time on certain devices.
-By default, myNode will use *QuickSync* to download a pre-validated portion of the blockchain to greatly reduce the initial sync time.
-However myNode also allows you to fully validate the blockchain yourself.
+By default, MyNode will use *QuickSync* to download a pre-validated portion of the blockchain to greatly reduce the initial sync time.
+However MyNode also allows you to fully validate the blockchain yourself.

 ## Disable QuickSync